open-component-model/ocm-spec/doc/04-extensions/03-storage-backends/README.md

 <br>

 The specification for layer 1 is described in the [model element specification section](../../01-model/README.md).
-The specification of the extension points can be found [here](../../01-model/07-extensions.md).
+The specification of the extension points can be found in the [Extensions section](../../01-model/07-extensions.md).
-The storage backend extension specification is [here](../../01-model/07-extensions.md#storage-backends).
+The storage backend extension specification is in the [Storage Backends section](../../01-model/07-extensions.md#storage-backends).

 This sections describes the abstract model mapping for the storage backend extensions according to layer 3.
 Different implementations (for different language bindings) MUST implement this mapping